What are Feral Cats?

 If the kitten remains calm, grip it securely by the nape of the neck, put the towel on your lap and set it on the towel.
 Stroke the kitten*s body while speaking in soft, reassuring tones, then release.
 Make this first physical contact brief.
 Go through this process with each kitten.
 After all have been handled, give them a special treat.
 Baby food or Hills “A/D” brand canned food from a spoon is a great ice-breaker.
 Repeat this process as frequently as possible.

 Brushing with a soft pet brush imitates the action of the mother grooming the kittens and will help to transfer their need for parental love to you.
 It is also extremely important for health reasons to remove fleas right away – with a flea comb and/or Capstar (oral prescription medication).
 Kittens become anemic from flea infestation and can easily fall prey to illnesses in this condition.
 Using a flea comb also helps the bonding process.

 Never stare at the kittens for prolonged periods.
 This is aggressive body language to cats.
 Avert your eyes frequently and lower your head often to display submissive behavior.
 This will be less threatening to the kittens.

 Play with the kittens using “kitty tease” toys (a tiny piece of cloth tied to a string which is tied to a small stick) or lightweight cat toys.
 Don’t leave strings or any other object that is small enough to swallow with the kittens.
 This can be fatal.

-Leave a radio with them tuned to a “talk” radio station whenever you are not with the kittens.
+Leave a radio with them tuned to a “talk” radio station at least part of the day when you are not with the kittens.
 This will help them become accustomed to human voices.